Barely anyone is using Apple Pay in stores anymore

 The number of iPhone users paying for their in-store purchases with Apple Pay is much lower than the company would probably hope for.

-Research by PYMNTS.com found that only 6% of shoppers with iPhones in the US used the platform to pay for their in-store purchases.
+New research by PYMNTS.com found that only 6% of shoppers with iPhones in the US had used the platform to pay for their in-store purchases at some point in the past year.

 With consumers increasingly ditching cash during the pandemic due to health fears, the opportunity for contactless payment systems such as Apple Pay was there for the taking, but it appears many have yet to take the hint.